manelcomiche/PaperGPTAgent/Working - Research/English/Artificial Intelligence on Education/total.md

 Comparing AI interventions with traditional education methods reveals their respective advantages, limitations, and potential synergies.
 While AI offers personalized learning, immediate feedback, and enhanced engagement, traditional methods provide human interaction, contextual understanding, and creativity.
 By combining the strengths of both approaches and finding the right balance, educators can create a dynamic and effective learning environment that optimizes student outcomes.
 The integration of AI should be seen as a complement to traditional instructional methods, allowing for a more holistic and adaptable approach to education.

-## Ethical Considerations of AI in Education - manual divisor

 # Ethical Considerations of AI in Education